 The CEET is a crosscutting programme for developing multidisciplinary research on work and employment that will meet both academic and social needs.
 CNAM regulations call for crosscutting research structures (the terms used are “crosscutting programme” and “specific structure”) whose characteristics, notably vis a vis the CNRS, are to be defined within this framework.

 The CEET works primarily through three CNAM laboratories: the CNRS-affiliated CRTD centre for research on work and development; the CNRS-affiliated LIRSA interdisciplinary laboratory on action, and the LISE interdisciplinary economic sociology laboratory, a UMR (joint CNRS-university) research unit.

 FDR-CIST—Fédération de Recherche du Collège International des Sciences Territoriales (Research federation of the International College of Territorial Sciences)

 The CIST or International College of Territorial Sciences was designed to help formalize and organize the interdisciplinary field of territorial sciences at the French and international, particularly European, scale.
 Founded by the CNRS and the Universities of Paris 1-Panthéon Sorbonne and Paris 7-Diderot, the present Fédération de Recherche (former GIS)-CIST brings together research institutes such as INED and the Institut de Recherche pour le Développement (IRD) with public agencies such as the Agence de l’Environnement et de la Maîtrise de l’Energie (ADEME) and the Délégation Interministérielle à l’Aménagement du Territoire et à l’Attractivité Régionale (DATAR).
-The 9 scientific research areas of this consortium cover extremely varied themes, including sustainable development, agriculture, biodiversity, health, information and the media, regionalization, and mobility.
+Its activities are structured around seven scientific research areas that cover a variety of topics: territorialization, health, regionalization, media, long time, mobility...